gbmitchell/math4610/HW1/problem_4.md

 reached the specified barrier before proceding.
 According to the output, the order each thread reached the barrier was thread 0 first, thread 3 second, thread 1 third, and thread 2 last.
 Once they all reached the berrier, they all continued and only thread 0 was allowed to print the total number of threads.
-If the machine had more than 4 processors availale, the output would reflect it with added lines of hello world and thread id numbers.
+If the machine had more than 4 processors availale, the output would reflect it with added lines of hello world, more thread id numbers, and a higher thread count.

 **Last Modified:** September/2018